picazo219/ecommerce-customer-experience-analytics/README.md

 The core of this analysis centers on the **'Safety Margin'** (the difference in days between the estimated delivery date and the actual delivery date).

 * **Logistics Sensitivity Analysis:** I identified a "Critical Buffer Zone."
 Satisfaction stays low and volatile when the margin is below 5 days, but stabilizes at its peak (**4.5+ stars**) once the **Safety Margin exceeds 10 days**.
-* **Logistics as a CX Driver:** Customer dissatisfaction is triggered not just by "late" deliveries, but by the erosion of the promised delivery window.
-When the safety margin falls below **6 days**, negative reviews increase significantly.
+* Logistics as a CX Driver: Customer dissatisfaction is triggered not just by "late" deliveries, but by the erosion of the promised delivery window.
+When the safety margin falls below 1 day (approaching the estimated date), review scores begin to drop significantly, indicating that customers value the "buffer" as much as the delivery itself.
 * **Revenue Concentration:** The Top 10 product categories (led by Health & Beauty and Watches) account for a significant portion of the $13.59M total revenue, highlighting where logistics optimization has the highest financial impact.